-View Notes Active workload routing regions Detailed information about a selected active routing region.
-EYUSTARTWLMAWTOR.DETAILED Touring region.
-Active workload routing regions Tabular information about all active routing regions that are associated with a workload.
-EYUSTARTWLMAWTOR.TABULAR regions that are associated with a workload.
+View Notes Active workload routing regions Detailed information about a selected active routing EYUSTARTWLMAWTOR.DETAILED Active workload routing regions Tabular information about all active routing regions that are associated with a workload EYUSTARTWLMAWTOR.TABULAR are associated with a workload.

 Table 9.
 Actions available for WLMAWTOR views